Technology has changed how consumers shop for everything, including colocation services.

 Another thing to remember is that unlike marketing emails and online ads, an excellent webinar or informative blog post can remain a growth asset for a long time.
 Like a 401k account, it has the potential to reap benefits long after it is set up.

 Colocation service providers must make a concerted effort to create valuable content.
 Creating random posts for the sake of content generation may score points with search engines that love active websites, but the effect on sales will not be comparable.

 Develop Server Colocation Buyer Personas

 A buyer persona is a hypothetical profile of a company’s target client or influencer.
 When correctly compiled, a buyer persona delivers the following sales benefits:

-- Helps the company personalize their sales approach and increase its chances of success
+- Helps the company personalize its sales approach and increase its chances of success

 - Improves lead generation by addressing the ideal client’s concerns and values

 - Makes product positioning more accurate and useful

 - Helps a company deliver marketing content in the format clients prefer